She was born on October 10, 1932, in New York City to Noble Aydelotte and Harriet Anne Patterson Cathcart.

-She spent many of her early years with her family in Chatham, Massachusetts, where she and her younger sister, Betty, loved competing in their sailboat, The Mutiny, in the weekly races with the Chatham Yacht Club.
+She spent many of her early years with her family in Chatham, Massachusetts, where she and her younger sister, Betty, loved competing in the Chatham Yacht Club’s weekly sailing races in their sailboat, Mutiny.

-Lucy Anne attended the Mary C. Wheeler school in Providence, Rhode Island, where she began her lifelong interest and passion for learning.
+Lucy Anne attended the Mary C. Wheeler school in Providence, Rhode Island, where she began her lifelong passion for learning.
 She graduated from Vassar College in 1956 with a degree in history.

 Upon graduating from Vassar College, she followed in her father’s footsteps and started a career in the publishing world in New York City.